How to calculate holiday entitlement

 Some people do not always want to have their holiday but it is really important that as the employer, you make sure that people take their holiday during the year so that it is not all left to take at the end of the year.
 If, for those that don't want to take it, holiday is spread around a long weekend, or a week per quarter, it breaks it down and makes it easier for them to take it.
 The health and safety of the workforce is the employer's responsibility and holiday is as much a part of this as other health and safety requirements.

-An accounting change a few years ago meant that companies who have a turnover of over £3m per year need to show any outstanding holiday entitlement as a liability in their year end accounts.
+An accounting change a number of years ago meant that companies who have a turnover of over £3m per year need to show any outstanding holiday entitlement as a liability in their year end accounts.
 This prompted many of our clients to change their holiday year back to April to March, from a holiday year of January to December.

 This change has meant that they are once again affected in years where there are two Easter holidays within one holiday year, rather than one.
 In these situations ten bank holidays will be taken in one year, leaving only six bank holidays to be taken in the following holiday year.
 Because the entitlement is to 5.6 weeks annual holiday, those employers who only offer the statutory minimum holiday will be required to provide an extra two days holiday in the following holiday year.
 If contracted holiday is over and above the statutory minimum of 28 days (for full time staff), and it covers the extra two days, then this will not be an issue.